att-innovate/firework/README.md

 First, let's see how the six `CodedOutputStream` methods identified in the last section are translated into into a hardware accelerator.
 Next, we'll see how to integrate the new FPGA peripheral into the Arria 10 GHRD to serve as a co-processor to the SoC's Hard Processor System.

-### 4. Implementing an FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)
+### 4. Designing and Implementing the hardware accelerator (FPGA peripheral)

+- FPGA peripheral, top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim

 - Intro
     - Writing your own RTL vs. OpenCL